AI in Construction

 ai-act

-The good news: construction companies using AI for scheduling, cost estimation, or design optimization won’t face heavy compliance burdens.
+The good news: construction companies using AI for AI scheduling optimization compliance, cost estimation, or design optimization won’t face heavy compliance burdens.

 Safety Systems Need Attention